-The new boys sit on blankets on the gym floor, amusing themselves with a game of “rock, paper, scissors” as they wait for the ceremony to begin.
+The new Scouts sit on blankets on the gym floor, amusing themselves with a game of “rock, paper, scissors” as they wait for the ceremony to begin.

-A week later, the former Webelos Scouts attend their first troop meeting as Boy Scouts.
+A week later, the former Webelos Scouts attend their first troop meeting as members of Scouts BSA.

-The opening activities are designed to help the new boys feel at home.
-In one, each new Scout stands before the troop, introduces himself and then tells two truths and one “nontruth” about himself.
+The opening activities are designed to help the new Scouts feel at home.
+In one, each new Scout stands before the troop, introduces themselves and then tells two truths and one “non-truth” about himself.

 Troop members then vote on which of the three statements is false.

-Michael Raffels (foreground) enjoys some of Bryce Jones’s breakfast cooking skills.
+Michael Raffels (front) enjoys some of Bryce Jones’ breakfast cooking skills.